nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

 <!-- IMAGE OF THE ERROR MESSAGE -->
 ![Infinite loop error message](https://hychalknotes.s3.amazonaws.com/infinite-loop-screenshot--bootcamp.png)

 To remedy this, we can pass an empty array as an *optional second argument* to `useEffect`.
-This argument accepts an array of properties that the `useEffect` function will compare against current state and props to check if it should run the callback we passed to it.
+This optional second parameter expects an array of properties that the `useEffect` function will compare against current state and props to check if it should run the callback function.

 Passing an empty array means it will never have to rerun because it has nothing to check against.